Last updated on September 25, 2023

 Unfortunately there are going to be times when you combine two packets to make a poor deck and get trampled by the opposition, which may scare some newer players.
-But it’s still an awesome tool to get MTG’s mechanics right and get a sense of Limited gameplay, all for a reasonable 1,000 gold.
-Jump In is awesome to teach mechanics and Limited gameplay to players that aren’t feeling confident in joining a Quick Draft or playing Sealed Deck.
+But it’s still an awesome tool to get MTG’s mechanics right and get a sense of Limited gameplay, all for a reasonable 1,000 gold or 200 gems.
+Jump In! is awesome to teach mechanics and Limited gameplay to players that aren’t feeling confident in joining a Quick Draft or playing Sealed Deck.

 Another nice thing is that you can get a glimpse of a set’s theme since the packets are themed.
-For example, the new packets added in Streets of New Capenna have Citizen tribal, sacrifice, and Brokers () as themes, while the packets added in Kamigawa: Neon Dynasty have samurai, ninjas, and sagas as themes.
+For example, the new packets added in March of the Machine bring packs themed around Elesh Norn and her forces among others.

-If you’re thinking about getting cards for Standard and Constructed formats, here are some cards to look out for and what packet you can find them in:
+If you’re thinking about getting cards for Standard and Alchemy formats, here are some cards to look out for and what packet you can find them in:

 - Legion: Adeline, Resplendent Cathar